shivannis/xandr-docs-public/xandr-docs/articles/bidders/bidder-transparent-auction-faq.md

             ]....
 ```

->

 ## Who determines if the auction is first price or second price?

-Xandr will determine the auction type (as shown in the table under "[How does Xandr determine the auction types?](#how-does-xandr-determine-the-auction-types)") and send the auction type in the bid request.
+Xandr determines the auction type (as shown in the table under "[How does Xandr determine the auction types?](#how-does-xandr-determine-the-auction-types)") and sends the auction type in the bid request.
 We do not use auction types passed to us.

 Transparent auction has not changed the actual behavior of the auction; only the determination as to which auction type is sent in the bid
 request is different than is was previously.

 ## Do you pass the auction type (at) flag on all open auction and PMP deals?

 Yes.
-Auction type will always be passed in the bid request.
+Auction type is always passed in the bid request.

 ## Will Xandr ultimately decide winning/clearing price?
 Are there any modifications made?

-Xandr will determine the highest bid that will get sent to the publisher.
-Buyer fees will be taken into account when sending the final
+Xandr determines the highest bid that gets sent to the publisher.
+Buyer fees are taken into account when sending the final
 bid.

 ## How does Xandr determine the auction types?